FTChinese/subscription-api/_doc/iap.md

 4. Retrieve IAP subscription by `originalTxId` from `premium.apple_subscription` table.
 Respond `404` if not found.

-5. The retrieve subscription has a nullable field `ftcUserId`.
+5. The retrieved subscription has a nullable field `ftcUserId`.
 If it is not null and not equal to the passed in `ftcId`, it indicates a new ftc account is trying to use an existing IAP which is already claimed by another ftc account.
 Since we should not allow multiple ftc accounts using the same IAP, this might be cheating.
 Respond `422` with:

 ```json
 {